splunk/splunk-connect-for-syslog/docs/sources/nix/index.md

 ## Product - All Products

-Many appliance vendor utilize Linux and BSD distributions as the foundation of the solution when configured to provide syslog output these devices can be monitored using the common Splunk Nix TA
+Many appliance vendor utilize Linux and BSD distributions as the foundation of the solution when configured to provide syslog output these devices can be monitored using the common Splunk Nix TA.

+Note: This is not a replacement or alternative for use of the Splunk Universal forwarder on Linux and Unix.
+For server applications the syslog only prevents full collection of events and metrics appropriate for security and operations use cases.

 | Ref            | Link                                                                                                    |